freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-463-a-weird-recurrence-relation/index.md

 ---
-title: Problem 463: A weird recurrence relation
+title: A weird recurrence relation
 ---
 ## Problem 463: A weird recurrence relation